nguyensjsu/fa22-172-omen/README.md

 3. Follow the instructions in the [Customer Deployment readme file](customer/readme.md) to start up customer/.

 -->
+## Journal

+Although we don't have much journals, since our team was hectic (we had one of our teammates drop the class), we were able to get basic functionalities/bare minimum but we did struggle a lot with the back-end.
+Our team did it too last minute, so yes we shouldve started sooner.

 ## How the project should look like when you run it correctly

 1. Sign up